 Crib mattresses have a diverse range of prices for a diverse range of quality.
 You can pick up a three or four-inch thick cheapo from your local box store for as low as $20.

-What you can expect is to pay anywhere from $50 to $200 for a quality mattress that will last through not only several years, but several children.
+Buying a quality mattress will not only last through several years, but several children.
 What you want to look for, however, is a bit more complex.

 The 5 Best Crib Mattresses In 2018